Ford Falcon (BA): Model range

+Falcon XT

 Marketed largely towards the fleet industry, the entry-level Falcon XT sold in the most numbers.
 Featuring the base Barra 182 six-cylinder engine, air conditioning, front power windows, and five-speed manual transmission, with the choice of a four-speed automatic, the XT was sold in sedan and station wagon body types.
 The Barra 220 V8 engine was available as an option.
 Judges of the Australia's Best Cars awards crowned the XT Best Family Car in 2002, and again in 2004, with the Futura receiving the award in 2003.